Share Your Feedback On Our Nuclear Power Project

 We’re in a multi-year planning phase to see if nuclear power from small modular reactors could be a good fit for Saskatchewan and we want to hear from you!ENGAGE WITH US

-Engagement and consultation with the public, communities, customers, stakeholders and Indigenous peoples is a critical part of the planning phase.
+Engagement with the public, communities, customers, stakeholders and Indigenous peoples is a critical part of the planning phase for the Small Modular Reactor (SMR) project.

 Your Top Questions

-We've highlighted some of the most common questions we're asked when it comes to nuclear power from Small Modular Reactors (SMRs):
+We've highlighted the top 5 questions we're asked when it comes to nuclear power from SMRs.

 Good question!
 Check out the video below to see how it all works.